 The ninth “A” – Appreciation

 When you are dealing or have dealt with any persistent issue that has been troubling and pulling you down, the experience becomes self empowering, because you are able to do something that you did not previously believe was possible.
-You move from victimhood into survivor and then beneficiary, and then you are able to understand the meaning and energy of self compassion.
+You move from victimhood into survivor and beneficiary, and then you are able to understand the meaning and energy of self compassion.

 Consider that your body has suffered as much as you from your anxiety.
 Whatever condition you have physically experienced or have mentally suffered from as a result of your past and the continuous burden of suffering anxiety: YOU ARE STILL HERE!

 Yes, you are still here, reading this, and nothing is threatening you in this very moment (or else you would not be reading this).
 It has always been your anxious thoughts that threatened and mistreated you and you unknowingly allowed them to do so.
 Above in “A” for action, you did a small exercise in mindfulness, do so again and begin to work through what to appreciate right now in your life.
+Write them down, and repeat this exercise every evening until it too becomes second nature.

 This is often a very humbling experience, as your defences that had been raised for so long, are now no longer needed.
-You become what you could never have previously conceived: you become more vulnerable, a state far removed from the naturally protective one we usually inhabit and instinctively had leant to adopt.
+You become what you could never have previously conceived: you become more vulnerable, a state far removed from the naturally protective one we usually inhabited and instinctively had leant to adopt.

 The embracing of vulnerability really achieves a reduction in anxiety and so your body will respond too to less stress by becoming healthier.
 Your immune system will strengthen and with the right exercise and diet you can become much happier and free.